llvm/llvm-www/proposals/LP0004-project-governance.md

 #### Process for New Area Teams

 Any project area that has at least three members interested in forming an _area team_ can request the _project council_ form one.
-The _project council_ will then consider the needs of the project and determine whether to form a new team or not.
+The _project council_ will then consider the needs of the project and determine whether to form a new team or not.W

 When the _project council_ forms a new area team, the project council will nominate members for the team to serve until the next elections.